Phase 3: Interpreting Information

-Yunan Information: Yunan is a mountain and plateau region located on the southwest border of China, encompassed by Sichuan, Guizhou, and Guangxi.
+Yunnan Information: Yunnan is a mountain and plateau region located on the southwest border of China, encompassed by Sichuan, Guizhou, and Guangxi.
 Along the southeast and southwest, it shares borders with Laos, Vietnam, and Myanmar.
-Despite owning abundant natural resources, Yunan was underdeveloped and segregated until recent decades, for their central government lacked dominant power from political, religious, and ethnic differences between provinces.
-However, the status quo indicates that Yunan, although still unreformed, has clear evidence of contribution to political, economic, and cultural aspects of China.
-Around 6 percent of Yunan's lands are suitable for agriculture.
+Despite owning abundant natural resources, Yunnan was underdeveloped and segregated until recent decades, for their central government lacked dominant power from political, religious, and ethnic differences between provinces.
+However, the status quo indicates that Yunnan, although still unreformed, has clear evidence of contribution to political, economic, and cultural aspects of China.
+Around 6 percent of Yunnan's lands are suitable for agriculture.
 The region's biggest food supply is rice, followed by corns, sweet potatoes, vegetables, sugarcane, and tea, which has a well-known reputation around the world.
-Furthermore, Yunan is one of China's major producers of tobacco.
+Furthermore, Yunnan is one of China's major producers of tobacco.
 Recently, developing tobacco industries, such as the Yuxi cigarette factory, have been integrating IT technologies to spur industrial production, change the management of enterprise within companies, and possibly influence the general public's opinions toward unconventional working systems.

 Information from 3-to-5's:

 - The Linden Centre has both positives and negatives

 - The Erhai Lake Policy shuts down businesses and prevents them from gaining excessive profit